Disclaimer: Buffy and Harry Potter are not mine.

 "Of course.
 How silly of me.
 Wouldn't want to interfere with your chi."

-But regardless of Buffy's less-than eloquent attempt to express herself, Giles quickly – some might even say suspiciously so – relented.
-"I don't know exactly why Quentin has requested we go to London.
+Giles' eyes swept across the kitchen a second time, this time his gaze lingered on Willow.
+It was only for a moment, barely notable really, and Buffy doubted that anyone else would have noticed.
+"I don't know exactly why Rutherford has requested we go to London.
 However, he did say that our business was not with the Watcher's Council, but with a different sort of organization.
 An Order, he called it."

 "More with the vague?"
 Buffy rubbed her temple, sighing.
 "So the Watcher's Order?"

-"No, not Watchers…wizards…and I believe the term he used was 'Order of the Phoenix.'"
+"No, not Watchers."
+This time when Giles looked towards Willow his eyes lingered and no effort was made to hide it.
+"Wizards.
+And I believe the term he used was 'Order of the Phoenix.'"

 That certainly got everyone's attention.
-Buffy let her hand fall back to the bar and fought the urge to smile.
+Buffy let her hand fall back to the bar while fighting the urge to smile.
 One look at Xander, and she could tell he was engaged in a similar battle.

 "Wizards?
 As in Gandolf?"

 Willow, on the other hand, didn't look amused; she looked to be in awe.
-"No." Softly at first, but then she turned on Buffy so quickly that the Slayer was nearly knocked out of her seat.
+"No." Her voice came softly at first, but then she turned on Buffy so quickly that the Slayer was nearly knocked out of her seat.
 "No, no, no, no, no….
 Wizard's, Buffy!
 As in the male equivalent of witches!"

-Willow nodded even as she said "Not really!"
-And with that, the red-head turned away from Buffy, hands clasped tightly under her chin, and large eyes pleading.
+Willow nodded the affirmative even as she said "Not really."
+And with that, the red-head turned away from Buffy, hands clasped tightly under her chin and large, brown eyes pleading.

 "Please Giles, please!
 I have to go!
 I can't… not go!
 If ever there was a chance for me to learn how to control my magic; how to not get all black-eyed and, well, grrrrr…..
 I have to go, Giles!
 I…I just…" Her shoulders slumped and she let out a rather haggard breath.
 "I have to."

 Giles opened his mouth, probably with some well-planed and beautifully articulated argument, but Buffy wasn't about to let this go.
-"So Quentin said only you and I can go?"
+If they could help Willow, then regardless of anything else, the trip would be worth it.
+"So Rutherford said only you and I can go?"

 "He certainly indicted as much."